Smalltooth stingray: Distribution

-Life History
+Life history

 Though direct data regarding the reproduction of H. rudis has not been recorded, we can make inferences from other stingray species belonging to the same genus Hypanus and/or family Dasyatidae.
 Observations and collected data on the species Hypanus berthalutzae provided evidence on the species engaging in mating behavior as well as induced parturition.
 With this in mind, we can assume that H. rudis is likely viviparous, meaning that they give birth to already relatively developed pups.
 This means that smalltooth stingrays embryos are developed inside the mother, and are initially nourished through yolk and later by a uterine milk-like substance called histotroph.
-Similar to other species of this genus, we can assume that a typical litter size could consist of around 2-4 pups.
-Additionally, we can infer that the approximate lifespan of H. rudis is around 15-25 years.
+Similar to other species of this genus, we can assume that a typical litter size could consist of around 2–4 pups.
+Additionally, we can infer that the approximate lifespan of H. rudis is around 15–25 years.

 Research conducted on sting venom of the species Hypanus sabinus, used as a defense mechanism against predators, was found to have growth inhibitory effects on mammalian cells.
 It was also found to exhibit cytotoxic effects based on concentration, meaning that the higher the venom concentration the more damage caused to cells.
 From this we can assume that smalltooth stingray sting venom may exhibit similar bioactive compounds with cytotoxic properties as other species from the genus Hypanus.

-Figure 3: similar morphology of stingrays from the genus hypanus, comparing dorsal and ventral tail folds from which we can also imagine the general body shape, tail, spine and disc proportions of H. rudis.